Name

 If the proxy runs in the parent/child mode (i.e. not the singleproc mode), it starts an extra child process (Asynchro Configuration Resolver, or ACR) as soon as new resolution is needed (i.e. some names have expired).
 This child tries to resolve the expired names again and stores the result in a memory mapped file shared by all regular children.
 There are some exceptions to this rule.
 For instance, the listen-on addresses must be resolved immediately at the beginning of the proxy run and they are not refreshed until the end of the execution of the proxy.

-Some parameters of the configuration resolution refreshment can be specified by means of the cfg-resolution configuration item (see proxy(5)).
+Some parameters of the configuration resolution refreshment can be specified by means of the cfg-resolution configuration item (see application(5)).

 max-addrs